Bikeman/SeestarPhotometricWatchdog/Adv_Documentation.md

 The first line defines column names for the table columns that are separated by comma.

-The first `type` column's vale  must be either a "V" or "C", to mark the varibale (target star) or several comparison stars, respectively.
-It is strongly recommended to define more than two comparison stars to allow the sofware to better assess the quality of the frames.
+The first `type` column's value  must be either a "V" or "C", to mark the entry as a variable (target star) or one of several comparison stars, respectively.
+It is strongly recommended to define more than two comparison stars to allow the sofware to better assess the quality of the frames automatically.
+However, make sure all configured comarison stars will fit into the frame taken by the Seestar, also taking field rotation during an observation session into account (when the Seestar is used in Alt/Az mode as it usually is).

-The `label` column contains a string with the label of the star (target star or camparison star) to be used for the disgnostic plot (see below).
+The `label` column contains a string with the label of the star (target star or camparison star) to be used for the diagnostic plot (see below).
 Traditionally, the label for comparison stars (as used in AAVSO finder charts) is the V magnitude multiplied by 10 and rounded to an integer value.

 The next two cloumns, `RA` and `DEC` hold the coordinates of the respective star in J2000 equatorial